aweir12/arw-jupyter/README.md

   - The Oracle Client needs to be instantclient-basic-linux.x64-18.3.0.0.0dbru.zip
   - The .zip needs to be located at /bin/instantclient-basic-linux.x64-18.3.0.0.0dbru.zip

+* Install Necessary Python Packages
+  - Create the file /bin/requirements.txt
+  - List all python packages (each on their own line) to be installed at image build time

 * Build the Image
   - In the arw-jupyter execute the following: